jfalcou/eve/doc/manual/functions/arithmetic/fma.rst

 * [1] performs element-wise fused multiply/add of the three parameters
 * [2:4] convert the scalar type U to the wide type and perform element-wise fused multiply/add of the three parameters
-* [5] computesfused multiply/add of the three parameters
+* [5] computes fused multiply/add of the three parameters

 .. rubric:: Parameters